Code-Institute-Submissions/Responsibleuk-kind-cornwall_MarResub/README.md

 - __The landing page image__

-  - The landing page includes a photograph with text overlay to allow the user to see exactly what The Circle is about.
-The world's first sustainability life startegy agency.
+  - The landing page includes a hero image, with a countdown timer to the launch of kind cornwall.
+  - A scroll down button is included, so users can easily scroll down to the next section.
+  - The next section includes a description of what kind cornwall wants to achieve, with an image of peoples faces next it.
+  - The section also includes a button where people can join kind cornwall."

   ## Testing

 - __Different Browsers__